Civil defense siren: Canada

 Sirens have recently been built within three kilometers (two miles) of the Darlington and Pickering nuclear power plants in the province of Ontario.
 (Both plants are within 30 kilometers; 20 miles of each other.)
 These sirens will sound in the event of a nuclear emergency that could result in a release of radioactivity.
 Sirens have also been placed (and are tested weekly) in Sarnia, Ontario due to the large number of chemical plants in the vicinity.
 These consist mainly of ATI HPSS32 sirens, as well as a Federal Signal Modulator in the rail yards and three Thunderbolt 1003s located at the Suncor plant.

 Sirens have also been installed in and around the Grey Bruce Nuclear Generating Station.
 The sirens are on the plant and in the surrounding communities such as Tiverton, Ontario.
 One notable siren is a Federal Signal Modulator at the Bruce Nuclear Visitor's Centre.
 The Public Siren network as it is called, consists of mostly Whelens, Modulators, and Model 2s.
 One of the sirens in this network (a Model 2) is at Tiverton, which is about 10 km (6 miles) from the plant.

 Many warning sirens in Ontario, Manitoba, Saskatchewan and Alberta are now used as tornado warning instruments.
 Smithers, British Columbia uses an old air raid siren as a noon-day whistle.
 New Waterford, Nova Scotia uses a siren to signal the daily curfew.
 One of the warning sirens was even used as a goal horn for the Quebec Nordiques between the mid-1980s and 1991.
 Caledonia, Ontario routinely uses an air raid siren to call in their local volunteer firefighters to the fire hall.
-NOAA Weather Radios in Canada are often used for advance warnings about future severe storms whenever people are at home, at a business or in a car.
+Weather radios in Canada are often used for advance warnings about future severe storms whenever people are at home, at a business or in a car.